Linazk/street-crime-analysis-group-project/README.md

 clustering to determine whether there are unique clusters before and after covid.
 Lastly, is the regression on just the <br>
 unique values (45 rows).
 File also includes correlation matrices. <br>

+*Data folder* has all the raw data: the police data (added per month since the complete csv was too long to upload) <br>
+The stringency values that were extracted from the API (per month) and the unemployment rates csv for unemployment <br>
+information for London. <br>

+*Documentations folder* includes the project report and the PowerPoint slides.

 # Instructions: <br>